JamFfm/TFTDisplay/README.md

 The modul can display a temperatur graph by the help of rrdtool or show just numbers so you can watch temperature from a bit more distance.

+The add-on assumes that craftberrpi3 is installed in the following path according the installation instruction (read.me) of craftberrpi3:

+/home/pi/craftbeerpi3

 ![Test Graph](https://github.com/JamFfm/TFTDisplay/blob/master/Graph.JPG "BrewTFTDisplay 320x240")

 ![Test Graph](https://github.com/JamFfm/TFTDisplay/blob/master/Ferment.jpg "FermTFTDisplay 320x240")